 Evidence of habitation from the Geometric Period (900–700 BCE) and Archaic Period (700–500 BCE) shows that the site continued to thrive after the Bronze Age.
 Pottery and other materials suggest strong cultural and trade connections with other Ionian cities and the Aegean islands.

-Minoan Influence
+Minoan Influence in Çeşme

-Weapons and Fortifications
+Water Structures, Weapons and Fortifications

+Excavations have revealed cisterns and water management systems, highlighting the advanced infrastructure of the settlement.
 Some finds, including weapons and fortifications, suggest the settlement may have also played a defensive role in protecting trade routes.

 Çeşme Bağlararası Maritime Connection

-Evidence of Tsunami
+Evidence of Tsunami in Çeşme

 One of the most intriguing discoveries at Bağlararası is evidence of a tsunami event dating back to the Late Bronze Age.
 Geological analysis and excavations show that the settlement was affected by this natural disaster, likely connected to the Thera eruption (on modern-day Santorini), which caused widespread destruction across the Aegean.
-This finding underscores the vulnerability of coastal settlements in antiquity to natural disasters while also providing valuable data on how ancient communities responded and recovered.
+This finding underscores the vulnerability of coastal settlements in antiquity to natural disasters while providing valuable data on how ancient communities responded and recovered.

 Visiting Çeşme Bağlararası

-Location: Musalla, 1036.
+Location: Musalla, 1025/1036.
 Sk., 35930 Çeşme/İzmir

 While Çeşme Bağlararası is in the centre of the town, just 200 metres from the Marina, surrounded by residential apartments, it is an unimposing site fenced off and largely covered over.
 The site primarily focuses on ongoing archaeological research; visitors may find opportunities to explore select areas or view artefacts displayed in nearby museums, such as the Izmir Archaeological Museum, which houses artefacts from Bağlararası, including pottery and tools. Çeşme Castle Museum displays a few findings about the site and its historical context.